 Low-Carb Southwest Egg Casserole

-Sprinkle the other 1/2 cup grated cheese over the top and bake in a preheated 375F/190C oven about 40 minutes, or until eggs are completely set and the casserole is lightly browned on top.
+- Sprinkle the other 1/4 cup of each cheese over the top and bake about 30 minutes, or until eggs are completely set and the casserole is lightly browned on top.

-Serve hot, with sour cream and salsa if desired.
+- Serve hot, garnished with a few greens onions and eaten with sour cream and salsa if desired.

 More Meatless Breakfast Ideas to Try: